 Family Code 2030 through 2032 gives a spouse the right to seek attorney's fees and costs.
 Our attorneys have also successfully obtained such fees against spouses with a greater income.

 If you are the higher earner and your spouse (the lower income earner) is being unreasonable, you also have rights.
 Don't fret just because you think you make more money.

 How much does a divorce cost in a high asset or high contention case?

 Here is the bottom line.
 It all depends on what the reason for the fight is.
 If you have a $1 million estate and the dispute between you and your spouse is $100,000.00 of that, you and your spouse would be pretty foolish to spend 6 figures to fight over it.

-If you have a $10 million dollar estate and you have millions of dollars in dispute (over whether it is community or separate or over income and support), then you may spend a lot more money over that type of high asset divorce case.
+If you have a $30 million dollar estate and you have millions of dollars in dispute (over whether it is community or separate or over income and support), then you may spend a lot more money over that type of high asset divorce case.

-While there is no way to predict the total fees you may spend, good planning, preparation and budgeting can go a long way to keep your focus on spending money on issues that matter.
+While there is no way to predict the total fees you may spend, good planning, preparation, and budgeting can go a long way to keep your focus on spending money on issues that matter.

-With some preparation and planning, the question how much does a divorce cost doesn't have to be a daunting one any more.
+With some preparation and planning, the question of how much does a divorce cost doesn't have to be a daunting one anymore.